The-Blockchain-Company/bcc-node/README.rst

 **IMPORTANT** IF YOU ATTEMPT TO RUN, FOR EXAMPLE, A COLE-TO-SOPHIE EXAMPLE BY UTILIZING SCRIPTS/COLE-TO-SOPHIE/MKFILES.SH, YOU MUST MODIFY THE CONFIGURATION FILE GENERATED AT example/configuration.yaml.
 YOU MUST REMOVE THE ALT PROTOCOL & CHANGE THE MINOR PROTOCOL TO THE SENTRY PROTOCOL OR UPDATE THE SCRIPT ITSELF.
 THAT IS ONE OF THE MANY MINOR YET IMPORTANT THINGS THAT MUST BE ADDRESSED BEFORE THIS DEMO COULD BE COVERTED TO A PUBLIC TEST-NET

-IF ANYONE NEEDS ASSISTANCE IN REPLICATING THE VIDEO DEMOS WHERE I'VE SHOWN THIS RUNNING PLEASE EMAIL DEVOPS@BLOCKCHAIN-COMPANY.IO - THANK YOU!!
+IF ANYONE NEEDS ASSISTANCE IN REPLICATING THE VIDEO DEMOS WHERE I'VE SHOWN THIS RUNNING PLEASE EMAIL DEVOPS@BLOCKCHAIN-COMPANY.IO

 =================
 API Documentation